AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Scriptlet is a JavaScript function that provides extended capabilities for content blocking.
 These functions can be used in a declarative manner in AdGuard filtering rules.

 > AdGuard supports a lot of different scriptlets.
-Please note, that in order to achieve cross-blocker compatibility, we also support syntax of uBO and ABP.
+Please note that in order to achieve cross-blocker compatibility, we also support syntax of uBO and ABP.

 > **Compatibility with different versions of AdGuard.** Scriptlet rules aren't supported by AdGuard for iOS.